 Sterling slides to lowest level in more than two years

-Currency falls against all its major peers - 90.15p to euro - as Boris Johnson stepped up preparations for a no-deal Brexit
+Currency falls against all its major peers - 90.3p to euro - as Boris Johnson stepped up preparations for a no-deal Brexit

 Sterling slid 0.4 per cent to $1.2332 as of 9:05 a.m. in London, the lowest since March 2017.
 It weakened to 90.15p to the euro.